cgosterer/NotGalaga/README.md

 designing the  settings page.

 To Run the Project:

+Clone the project using git clone command

-	Install the needed requirements using :
+Install the needed requirements using : " pip install -r requirements.txt "

-	Then run the game using : python3 galagapg.py
+Then run the game using : "python3 galagapg.py"